yahoo/fetchr/docs/fetchr.md

 -   `options`: An object containing the plugin settings
 -   `options.req` (required on server): The request object.
 It can contain per-request/context data.
--   `options.xhrPath` (optional): The path for XHR requests.
+-   `options.xhrPath` (optional): The path for all requests.
 Will be ignored serverside.
--   `options.xhrTimeout` (optional): Timeout in milliseconds for all XHR requests
+-   `options.xhrTimeout` (optional): Timeout in milliseconds for all requests
 -   `options.corsPath` (optional): Base CORS path in case CORS is enabled
 -   `options.context` (optional): The context object
 -   `options.contextPicker` (optional): The context predicate functions, it will be applied to lodash/object/pick to pick values from context object